John-Abbott-College/4A8-Notes/01_Create_VS_Solution_From_Existing_Code_Calendar.md

 ## Code inspection lab

-1. What does myDictionary.TryGetValue(myKey, out myValue) do?
-How does it differ from myDictionary[myKey]?
+1. What does `myDictionary.TryGetValue(myKey, out myValue)` do?
+How does it differ from `myDictionary[myKey]`?

-2. What is the type of the keys in the Dictionary in GetCalendarDictionaryByCategoryAndMonth?
+2. What is the type of the keys in the Dictionary in `GetCalendarDictionaryByCategoryAndMonth`?
 What is the type of the values?

-In teams, go through and decipher what GetCalendarDictionaryByCategoryAndMonth does using code inspection only.
+In teams, go through and decipher what `GetCalendarDictionaryByCategoryAndMonth` does using code inspection only.

 Questions to answer:

-1. What does the CategoryGroup.Key represent?
+1. What does the `CategoryGroup.Key` represent?
 Where does it come from?
-2. What is the difference between the two things in the last dictionary: ["details:" + CategoryGroup.Key]  vs [CategoryGroup.Key]
+2. What is the difference between the two things in the last dictionary? `["details:" + CategoryGroup.Key]`  vs `[CategoryGroup.Key]`